stain/s11.no/content/2022/phd/conclusions/index.md

 Section [profiles](ch5.html#profiles) detailed how semi-formalised profiles can be gradually formed to at first *duck-type* a class of RO-Crates that have similar properties.
 Later work has formalised this as [Profile Crate](https://www.researchobject.org/ro-crate/1.2-DRAFT/profiles) to capture the profile itself as a separate crate.
 This have now evolved to use the W3C Profiles Vocabulary \[[Atkinson 2019]\] to explicitly link to vocabularies, mappings and importantly constraints expressed as RDF Shapes \[[Soiland-Reyes 2023d]\].
 This turns RO-Crate profiles into machine-actionable type definitions, from which existing RDF tooling can do for instance validation.
 Figure [profilecrate](fig.html#profilecrate) shows how the usage of *roles* within the profile crate indicates the purpose of the constituent parts.
 Roles are here particularly important as many of these Semantic Web resources are expressed in the same file format (e.g. `text/turtle`) and may be used for different purposes (e.g. SKOS is used to represent either a *mapping* or a *vocabulary* \[[Isaac 2009]\]).

-{{< figure src="figure1.png" link="figure1.png" id="figure1"
+{{< figure src="profile-crate.svg" link="profile-crate.svg" id="figure1"
-  width="100%" title="Visual representation of the proposed methodological framework" caption="" >}}
+  width="100%" title="Example of Profile Crate for Workflow Run Crate" caption="" >}}

 ![**Example of Profile Crate for Workflow Run Crate**.
 An RO-Crate *WFRun Crate* declares conformance with a given RO-Crate profile.
 Resolving the profile URI retrieves the *Profile Crate*, which parts include an *RDF Shape*, an *SKOS mapping* and a *DefinedTermSet*.
 By using the indirection of *ResourceDescriptor* from the Profiles Vocabulary \[[Atkinson 2019]\], the roles of each of these artefacts are defined, e.g. *constraints*.
 The embedded *vocabulary* as a *DefinedTermSet* defines ad-hoc terms like *sourceParameter* used by the Workflow Run Crate  profile \[[Leo 2023b]\]. ](figures/ch09/profile-crate.pdf){#fig:profilecrate width="\\textwidth"}